Code-Institute-Submissions/Ewie1-CI_PP3_GT_TVShow_DecResub/README.md

 #### Site Owner

-10. As a owner I want the users to have options that
+10. As a owner I want the users to have navigation options
-12. As a owner I want user get feed back if input is wrong
+11. As a owner I want user get feed back if input is wrong
-13. As a site owner I want users info to be save and accessed in a Google Spread Sheet
+12. As a site owner I want users info to be save and accessed in a Google Spread Sheet
-14. I want user to know thier scores
-15. I want user to play game at different levels
+13. I want user to play game at different levels

 ## Design